hyde231/pornstar-lookup/README.md

 NSFW !!!

-Listing 147884 individual pornstars with 301587 aliases, based on 301922 raw entries scraped from 17 different soruces.
+Aggregating and listing 204764 aliases individual pornstars with 395792 aliases, based on 395792 raw entries scraped from 18 different soruces.

 ## Purpose
 This is an attempt to combine female pornstar identities that have different names according to different sources.
 By using heuristics on names and aliases used, there should be a way to find similarities and link duplicates together.